paladin-t/b8/docs/manual.md

 The `TOUCH` statement takes an index of pressing, and assigns all result values to following variables.

 * `TOUCH i, x, y [, b0 [, b1 [, b2]]]`: gets mouse/touch states
-	* `i`: for input, pointer index; usually with 0 for either the mouse or the first finger pressing
+	* `i`: for input, the pointer index; usually with 0 for either the mouse or the first finger pressing
 	* `x`: for output, the horizontal position of a pointer
 	* `y`: for output, the vertical position of a pointer
 	* `b0`: for output, true if the left mouse button is pressed, or touched with a finger pressing